Sunday, March 31, 2013

 Art Installation at The Northumberland Headquarters Building

-On August 5th I will be teaching an intensive five day dry stone walling course at Haliburton School of the Arts - Flemming College.
+On August 5th I will be teaching an intensive five day dry stone walling course at Haliburton School of the Arts - Fleming College.
 The emphasis will be on what is termed 'Dryscaping' – the structural use of natural stone in landscape applications without man made products such as glue, rebar, cement, concrete blocks or imitation stone.

 There are several very intruiging sculptures in the 'art park'.